vermi0ffh/docker-subsonic/README.md

 ## Environment Variables

-The Subsonic image uses one optional enviromnet variable.
+The Subsonic image uses four optional enviromnet variable.

 ####`TZ`
 This environment variable is used to set the [TimeZone] of the container.